pebakery/pebakery/Manual/Commands/04_INI/IniDeleteSection.md

 # IniDeleteSection

-This command will delete a given section inside the file you specify.
+This command will delete a given section, along with all keys and values it contains from the file you specify.

 ## Syntax